-Did your grandparents give you a dollar for each A on your report card?
-Did you spend your high school years hoping you would squeak by with C’s in important classes?
-Did you ever see the dreaded F on a paper, test or your report card?
+Did your grandparents give you a dollar for every A on your report card?
+Did you ever receive a dreaded F?

-For a growing number of today’s elementary school students, those days are gone.
-They may not see letter grades on their report cards until middle school or later.
-As the No Child Left Behind law pushes schools and educators across the country to center their teaching on content and learning standards, report cards are beginning to look different, too.
-From Nashville, Tennessee to Marlborough, Massachusetts and Honolulu, Hawaii, schools are pairing standards-based report cards with their standards-based teaching, and parents are getting more information about their students’ achievement.
+For a growing number of today’s elementary school students, the days of celebrating or dreading letter grades are over.
+As schools and educators across the country focus on teaching content based on core standards, student report cards have changed to reflect this.
+From Nashville, Tennessee, to Marlborough, Massachusetts, elementary schools are using standards-based report cards that align with their standards-based teaching.
+As a result, parents are getting more information about their students’ achievement.

 What are state standards?